-Preventative projects addressing social challenges that could result in people migrating to the streets
+4.3.g.3 Preventative projects addressing social challenges that could result in people migrating to the streets

-The factors resulting in homelessness determine the preventative measures to be implemented by the City.
+The factors resulting in homelessness determine the measures implemented by the City to prevent homelessness.
 These measures include:

-- the citywide Give Responsibly campaign; - assisting the homeless to get off the streets and reintegrate with communities; - substance abuse prevention and awareness initiatives; - establishing and supporting local networks-of-care; - training youth in work and employment readiness skills; - running youth campaigns focused on careers; - the Strengthening Families programme; - initiatives aimed at vulnerable groups, such as seniors, women, children and persons with disabilities; - poverty alleviation initiatives; and - the initiative to create safe spaces for the homeless.
+- the citywide Give Responsibly campaign; - assisting the homeless to get off the streets and reintegrate with communities; - substance abuse prevention and awareness initiatives; - establishing and supporting local networks of care; - training youth in work and employment readiness skills; - running youth campaigns focused on careers; - the Strengthening Families programme; - initiatives aimed at vulnerable groups, such as seniors, women, children and persons with disabilities; - poverty alleviation initiatives; and - the initiative to create safe spaces for the homeless.